michelruizfuentes/PersonalWebsite/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-My name is Michel (pronounced Mi-SHEL), and I'm Salvadoreña from Washington, D.C.
-I am a rising sophomore at Smith College with the tentative studies of governance and statistical and data science.
-I am passionate about activism, community organizing, and research.
-I’ve conducted research in a plethora of fields from international conflict and neurobiology to statistics and data analytics.
-I aspire to lead revolutionary initiatives rooted in the common good to tackle today's most pressing social and technical challenges.
+Hello!
+My name is Michel Ruiz-Fuentes, and I'm Salvadoreña from Washington, D.C.
+I am a rising sophomore at Smith College studying Government and Statistical and Data Science.

+I I have conducted research in a plethora of fields from international conflict and neurobiology to statistics and data analytics.

+I am passionate about international developmeny, equity and using technology for social good.
+I am fascinated by the intersection of civic engagement and technology.
+I would love to connect, feel free to reach out to me using the contact questionnaire or via Linkedin!